-You can start by picking beginner classes which are very well instructed and safe.
+You can start by picking beginners’ classes which are very well-instructed and safe.
 There are also series to pick from if you don't feel like exploring.

-Alternatively I like the podcast 20 Minutes Yoga sessions for a screen-free experience.
+Alternatively I like the podcast 20 Minute Yoga sessions for a screen-free experience.
 They also offer video classes if you prefer.
-You can download the PDF of the poses to go with the audio you choose and have a look at them before your session or refer to the pdf as needed.
+You can download the PDF of the poses to go with the audio you choose and have a look at them before your session, or refer to the .pdf as needed.
 Eventually you will get used to the sequence and won't need this visual anymore.

-I prefer their older classes without video 2007-2008-2009 still available on their iTunes channel.
+I prefer their older classes without video, from the years 2007-2008-2009, which are still available on their iTunes channel.
 It’s quite easy to follow but you need to be familiar with the basics of yoga vocabulary.

 Here is one I like: Hip opening flow 1